Q-Zee/DWave/Quzzi/README.md

 ### In progress

 #### New CQM model
 Creating a new model using the DWave CQM (Constrained Quadratic Model) to compare to the BQM.
 CQM allows for simpler expression of constraints, creating the quadratic equations conversions under the hood.
-This has the potential to reduce the number of variables (by extension, qubits) required to by streamlining variable interaction formulations that implement constraints.
+This has the potential to reduce the number of variables (by extension, qubits) required by streamlining variable interaction formulations that implement constraints.

 #### Documentation
 The initial code submission has minimal documentation and is added on an ongoing basis.